dorby4878/code-context-prompt-composer/README.md

    - Or ask questions: "How can I improve the error handling in these files?"

 3. **Generate Prompt**
-   - Click "✅ Generate Full Prompt"
+   - Choose between two prompt formats:
+     - **🤖 Generate Copilot Prompt**: Detailed prompt with step-by-step instructions for GitHub Copilot
+     - **💬 Generate ChatGPT Prompt**: Focused prompt for general code questions and suggestions
    - The tool validates you have files selected and a query entered
    - A formatted prompt appears in the output area with:
      - Your task description
      - All selected file contents with syntax highlighting markers
-     - Clear instructions for the AI assistant
+     - Appropriate instructions based on the chosen AI assistant

 4. **Copy & Use**
-   - Click "📋 Copy Full Prompt" to copy everything to your clipboard
+   - Click the appropriate copy button for your chosen format:
+     - **📋 Copy Copilot Prompt** for GitHub Copilot
+     - **📋 Copy ChatGPT Prompt** for ChatGPT or Claude
-   - Paste into ChatGPT, Claude, or your AI assistant of choice
+   - Paste into your AI assistant of choice
    - Get intelligent, context-aware responses!

 5. **Start Fresh**